Eighteen architectures, one pack format.

 What this unlocks for customers

 The reason this matters commercially is the audit-trail story.
 Defense, healthcare, and regulated finance customers have a category of need that the open-source LLM stack does not currently serve: they need to demonstrate to an auditor that the model running on their hardware produces the same outputs the vendor measured at acceptance test.
-Today, with AWQ or GPTQ in the stack, that demonstration fails because the trainer-to-customer drift is real and measurable.
+Today, with AWQ or GPTQ in the stack, that demonstration fails because the compression-to-customer drift is real and measurable.
 Workaround: ship full-precision bf16.
 Cost: 4× the disk and inference memory of a 5-bit compressed model.

 Quick start